Grow Wings!

 It's easier than you think!
 Read on to find out how to raise monarch butterflies from egg to caterpillar, and how you can make a difference while doing it!

+Did you know that only 10% of monarch eggs survive to adulthood?
 Many are parasitized by predatory wasps.
 Disease can be a major issue, especially in warm winter areas.
 And while monarchs make themselves unappetizing to most birds by feeding exclusively on milkweed as caterpillars, that doesn't always stop birds from taste testing!

 With the monarch population in severe decline, hand-raising monarchs from eggs can protect the caterpillars from early hazards, getting as many healthy adults as possible back out into the wild to reproduce.
 Once you get the hang of it, it's easy to raise other types of butterflies as well.

 Want to give it a try?
-Here's what you need
+Here's what you need*:

 1. Access to a good amount of milkweed